SlackBuffer/digest_gopl/_notes/goroutine-channel.md

     ```

     - Doing it repeatedly is called polling a channel
-- Because **send and receive on a nil channel block forever**, a case in a select statement whose channel is nil is never selected
+- Because **send and receive on a nil channel block forever** (such case cannot not proceed and perform the communication), a case in a select statement whose channel is nil is never selected
     - [ ] This lets us use `nil` to enable or disable cases that correspond to features like handling timeouts or cancellation, responding to other input events, or emitting output
 ## Example: concurrent directory traversal
+- An unlabeled `break` would break out of only the `select`, causing the loop to begin the next iteration